 Gender Differences in the Brain: Research Attacked from All Fronts

-Given the "ideological resistances," Eliot is not surprised that her team's research is rejected across the academic spectrum.
-Some label it as a "denier" research and devoted to politically correct.
+Given the "ideological resistance," Eliot is not surprised that her team's research is rejected across the academic spectrum.
+Some label it as a "denier" quest and devoted to politically correct.
 Others focus on women's health because they believe neuroscientists should step up their search for sex differences to better treat female dominant disorders, such as depression and Alzheimer's.